RichardDooling/Entertainment_Law/Introduction/Introduction.md

 #### Power Lawyers

-Maybe the easiest way to get an idea of what entertainment lawyers actually DO is to read the thumbnail bios of [The Hollywood Reporter's Power Lawyers 2014: The Talent Lawyers](http://www.hollywoodreporter.com/gallery/photos-power-lawyers-2014-talent-699831).
+Maybe the easiest way to get an idea of what entertainment lawyers actually DO is to read the thumbnail bios of [The Hollywood Reporter's Power Lawyers 2014: The Talent Lawyers](http://www.hollywoodreporter.com/gallery/photos-power-lawyers-2014-talent-699831) or [Power Lawyers 2015: Hollywood's Top 100 Attorneys Revealed](http://www.hollywoodreporter.com/thr-esq/power-lawyers-2015-hollywoods-top-792211).

 ## Entertainment Law Resources